MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/delegated-admin.md

 ms.workload: na
 ms.reviewer: na
-ms.search.keywords: administration, tenant, admin, environment ms.date: 01/08/2020
+ms.search.keywords: administration, tenant, admin, environment ms.date: 01/09/2020
 ms.author: edupont
 ---

 # Delegated Administrator Access to Business Central Online

 As a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] reselling partner, you can set up your employees to work in Partner Center.
-There are two security groups, Admin Agents and Helpdesk Agents, in the partner's Azure AD tenant that are used for *delegated administration*.
+There are two security groups, Admin Agents and Helpdesk Agents, in the partner's Azure Active Directory (Azure AD) tenant that are used for *delegated administration*.
 When a customer grants the delegated administration privilege to a partner:

 - The **Admin Agent** group is assigned to the **Global Administrator** role in the customer's Azure AD tenant.
 - The **Helpdesk Agent** group is assigned to the **Helpdesk Administrator** role in the customer's Azure AD tenant.